anegg0/doc.palm.readthedocs/docs/HowTo/Develop-For-Palm.md

 ---
-description: how to develop for palm
+description: how to develop for the palm network
 ---

 # Develop for Palm